ait-aecid/alert-aggregation-dashboard/README.md

 You can specify the dashboard version (wrt. to Kibana version) in `roles > aminer-cti > defaults > main.yml`

+**Note**: It is important for the kibana version to reflect the kibana-plugin version.

 ## Manual installation